 No student may enroll in a school in the district during a suspension or expulsion from another district if it was determined upon attempt to enroll that the student's conduct would have resulted in a suspension or expulsion in this district.
 If it is determined that such conduct would have resulted in a suspension or expulsion in this district, the superintendent or designee may make such suspension or expulsion from another district effective.
-If it is determined that such conduct would not have resulted in a suspension or expulsion in this district effective.
 If it is determined that such conduct would not have resulted in a suspension or expulsion in this district, the superintendent or designee shall not make suspension or expulsion from another district effective.